urbanjost/M_intrinsics/docs/intrinsics.md

 a whole array or array structure component, or if it has a zero extent along the relevant dimension, the lower bound is taken to be 1.

    NOTE1

    If **array** is assumed-rank and has rank zero, **dim** cannot be present since it cannot satisfy the requirement **1 <= dim <= 0**.

 ### **Examples**

-Note that in my opinion this function should not be used on assumed-size arrays or in any function without an explicit interface.
+Note that this function should not be used on assumed-size arrays or in any function without an explicit interface.
 Errors can occur if there is no interface defined.

 Sample program
 ```fortran